 - Qualitative: relating to, measuring, or measured by the quality of something (size, appearance, value, etc.) rather than its quantity.

-In this way, quantitive data will tell you what your respondents are doing, while qualitative data offers deeper insight into why.
+Basically, quantitive data will tell you what your respondents are doing, while qualitative data offers deeper insight into why.

 Getting the Facts with Quantitative Questions